www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-maintain-live-server.md

 * [ ] Block outgoing connections.
 * [ ] Make setup script for live server open source as well.
 * [ ] Create 404 page for web server.
+* [ ] Consider automatically sending a mail, when an error happens.
 ## Done Tasks
 * [ ] Fix JS errors in Gel's UI editor. -> JQuery was not unpacked by Maven, as there was a silent dependency resolution error.
 * [x] Avoid deadlock in HTML client factory.